 DOPE DYEING: dyeing without water

-Unlike traditional processes where yarns are produced and then dyed, with dope dyeing the pigments are trapped inside the plastic after it cools to a solid form, becoming part of the new, strong yarn.
+Dope dyeing instead diverts from traditional wet processing because of its reduced environmental impact.
+Typical of recycled polyester, it involves adding colour pigment “upstream”, directly to the melted plastic solution before the fiber is made.
+Unlike traditional processes where yarns are produced and then dyed, with dope dyeing the pigments are trapped inside the recycled plastic after it cools to a solid form, becoming part of the new, stronger yarn.
 With this approach, dyeing can be done by hot transfer without immersion in water.